Purple Line Dilation

 Estimating Cervix Dilation with the Purple Line

 When you’re in or approaching labor, you may develop a purple line that runs vertically from your anus to the top of your natal cleft in between your butt cheeks.
 This “purple butt line,” as it’s often called, is said to first appear when the cervix is between zero and two centimeters dilated.
-Sometimes it is very faint while other it is quite bold, but it seems to be present in about 90% of labors.
+Sometimes, it is very faint, while in others, it is quite bold, but it seems to be present in about 90% of laborers.

 This purple line may be the answer to one of the more difficult roadblocks people often face during labor: How to check for dilation in a way that’s comfortable.